PACMan333/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Local-exec

-This will execute command on the machine running the terraform commands eg. plan apply
+This will execute a command on the machine running the terraform commands eg. plan apply

 ```tf
 resource "aws_instance" "web" {